 Power tool: PriceBlink

 PriceBlink is a browser extension that will compare prices on your product of choice at over 50 other stores in a single window.
-And like Honey, PriceBlink will show you verified coupons at stores you’re shopping.
+And like Honey and Capital One Shopping, PriceBlink will show you available coupons at stores you’re shopping.
 If you’re using Internet Explorer or Safari, then Shoptimate does the same thing in those browsers.